camunda/camunda-docs/versioned_docs/version-8.5/components/connectors/protocol/soap.md

 ### Result variable

-You can export a complete response from an SOAP call into a dedicated variable accessible anywhere in a process.
+You can export a complete response from a SOAP call into a dedicated variable accessible anywhere in a process.
 To do so, just input a variable name in the **Result variable** field.
 We recommend using a unique name to avoid variables being overwritten.